wolfSSL/wolfssl/wrapper/CSharp/wolfCrypt-FIPS/README.md

 # wolfCrypt FIPS C# wrapper

-A .NET (net8.0) wrapper for the wolfCrypt FIPS 140-3 module.
+A .NET wrapper for the wolfCrypt FIPS 140-3 module, targeting .NET 10 (LTS, supported through November 2028) and .NET 8 (LTS, supported through November 10, 2026).
 It binds only the module's approved-service entry points (the `*_fips` functions of the v5.2.3 boundary) and contains no cryptographic code of its own.